progweb/gpx2video/README.md

 **--telemetry-filter** filter and update all incoherent points, then compute telemetry data.

 **--telemetry-smooth** to smooth telemetry data results on several points.
+Telemetry smooth argument format value is: "data=type,method=<smooth method>,points=<number of points>".
+Data type can be "grade", "speed", "elevation" or "acceleration".
+Smooth method is given by the option **--telemtry-smooth-list**.

 **--from** and **--to** permits to define a datetime range where compute telemetry data.
 It can be used as you want compute data only on a segment.
 Outside this segment, only few data are computed. **--from**